scotwash/pluto-puppies/README.md

 Understanding of why we are doing this project

-### Core Webpages (To Be Written by Garret)
+### Core Webpages (To Be Written by Scotch)

-List core webpages and briefly describe the page of them
+The first page we will have will be a home webpage that lists all of our creatures on a map.
+The home page will also consist of a short explanations of what cryptozoology and cryptids are.
+We will also be providing a short description of why we chose these creatures on everyone's page.
+Scotch's two pages will be about "Mud Mermaids" and "The Kelly-Hopinskuns Monster".
+Sheryll's two pages will be about the "The Jersey Devil".
+Sunny's two pages will consist of the "Jackalope" and "Snallygaster".
+And Ada's two pages consist of the "Not Deer" and "The Snow Wasset".

 ### Design Choices (To Be Written by Sunny)